 If I determine that you qualify, I can apply for Deferred Action on your behalf, with the appropriate supporting evidence and forms.
 NOTE: DACA may currently be unavailable due to legal challenges.
 Please contact my office with any questions.

 It is very important that you have an informed attorney advise you, as others, including notarios, can apply when you do not in fact qualify or apply incorrectly, potentially causing you great harm.
 My objective is to take you through the process from beginning to end, always being there for your questions.
 Please contact me for a free intake.

 Learn About Your Options

-Please contact me to see if you qualify for DACA or if you have more questions about the process, please complete and submit the Immigration Law Questionnaire.
+Please contact me to see if you qualify for DACA or if you have more questions about the process, please complete our quick intake form here.
 I will get back to you and we can begin to explore your options together.
 Please keep in mind though, that until and unless we both sign an Attorney Client Agreement, I am not your attorney.